by Ariejan de Vroom

 The solution is to disable the id column and create a primary key column named uuid instead.

-create_table :posts, :id => false do |t| t.string :uuid, :limit => 36, :primary => true end
+2 t.string :uuid, :limit => 36, :primary => true

 In your Post model you should then set the name of this new primary key column.

-class Post < ActiveRecord::Base set_primary_key "uuid" end
+1class Post < ActiveRecord::Base

 The next step is to create the UUID itself.
 We’ll have to do this the Rails app, because most databases don’t support UUID out of the box.